-To extend our efforts on emergency preparedness and prevention, Georgia Gwinnett College has established a Behavioral Threat Management Team, or Student Behavioral Concerns (SBCT), per the guidelines suggested by the National Center for Higher Education Risk Management.
-The objective of the SBCT is to put in place a structured process for evaluating potentially threatening situations that occur at the college.
+To extend our efforts on emergency preparedness and prevention, Georgia Gwinnett College has established a Behavioral Threat Management Team, known on campus as the Grizzly Care Team (GCT), per the guidelines suggested by the National Center for Higher Education Risk Management.

+The objective of the Grizzly Care Team is to put in place a structured process for evaluating potentially threatening situations that occur at the college.
 The multi-disciplinary team is comprised of members from around the GGC community.
-If you would like further information about the SBCT please review the Student Behavioral Concerns Team.
+If you want more information about the GCT, go to the Public Safety website Student Crisis.